Make the Most of Autumn in the South of Scotland

 The south of Scotland is the perfect destinations for those looking to enjoy the rich flavours autumn brings.
 Whether you want to pick your own or are looking to enjoy a hearty meal in one of our award-winning eateries, there’s lots on offer.

 Can it get any more autumnal than apples and pumpkins?
-At Priorwood Garden in Melrose, you can be sure to get your five a day during their Apple Day Market.
-Join in celebrating the harvest, and browse the small local produce and arts and crafts market!
-In addition to a variety of home-grown apples, you will also find sweet treats, willow crafts and more.
+At the National Trust’s Priorwood and Harmony Garden in Melrose, you can be sure to get your five a day during their Apple Weekend in mid-October.
+Join in celebrating the bees that make the pollination possible, the apple displays and kids can request rosy cheeks at the face painting booth!

 Priorwood Gardens